 The second key audience that Central Hudson's program education and outreach seeks to address are project developers and other stakeholders who populate the New York EV charging industry.
-Specifically, Central Hudson collaborates with the Joint Utilities to develop materials tailored to EV charging station developers, public incentive administrators (e.g., NYSERDA), and interested parties (e.g., cities and municipalities, Regional Economic Development Councils, and Metropolitan Planning Organizations).
-For these actors, the core resource will be internal and/or consultant partner staffing resources, the Electrification Load-Serving Capacity Maps described below.
+Specifically, Central Hudson collaborates with the Joint Utilities to develop materials tailored to EV charging station developers (e.g., EVgo, NYPA, etc.) and public incentive administrators (e.g., NYSERDA) and interested parties (e.g., cities and municipalities, Regional Economic Development Councils, and Metropolitan Planning Organizations).
+For these actors, the core resource will be internal and/or consultant partner staffing resources, the Electrification Load Serving Capacity Maps described above..
 By providing non-specific information on development activities underway, Central Hudson enables developers and other stakeholders to focus their energies efficiently across the region and market rather than inadvertently and redundantly pursuing projects that are preempted by another entity's work.